mojodna/node-metricsd/README.md

 ```

-Alternately, write directly to a named gauge with convenience functions on
+Alternately, write directly to a named histogram with convenience functions on
 `metrics` itself:

 * `metrics.histogram(name)` - create a histogram